-The permanent account number is a 10 digit alpha-numeric code issued by the Income-tax department.
-It is unique for every individual.
+The permanent account number is a 10-digit alpha-numeric code issued by the Income-tax department.
+Every individual has a unique one.

 It acts as identification proof.
 It is compulsory for anyone who wants to file an Income-tax return.